Islamic Principles of Education: A Guide for Muslim Homeschoolers

 1. Tawheed: The Foundation of Learning

-• What It Is: Tawheed, the belief in the oneness of Allah, is the cornerstone of Islamic education.
-It teaches children to see the world as a unified creation, where every subject—from science to history—reflects divine wisdom.
+Tawheed, the belief in the oneness of Allah, forms the foundation of Islamic education.
+It teaches children to view the world as a unified creation where every subject reflects divine wisdom.

 2. Akhlaq: Building Moral Character